If you had problem payday loans and are wondering if you can now reclaim any money, this page tries to answer your questions.

 I only had a couple of payday loans, does this matter?

 Two loans, or even one, could have been “unaffordable”.
-But it is easier to show that loans were unaffordable when you kept borrowing or if you rolled a loan – this is a “pattern” the lender should have spotted.
+But it is much easier to show that loans were unaffordable when you kept borrowing or if you rolled a loan – this is a “pattern” the lender should have spotted.
 It has to be possible for the payday lender to see that you were in financial trouble.

 I have seen several claims where the Ombudsman decided the first few loans, or all small loans, were affordable but made the lender refund interest for the other loans.
 If you only had a couple of payday loans, then unless your credit record was very bad or you borrowed a large amount in relation to your income then the lender couldn’t see you had problems and there is likely to be little or no compensation.